DC801/BM-Badge/SD_Card/MAGE/README.md

 - `button_id` — the name of the target button

 This action checks whether the button was pressed down that game tick.

+NOTE: We found that the joystick clicks were aggressive on the hardware, and would trigger at what felt like arbitrary times.
+While the engine is capable of detecting these clicks, we recommend not using them.

 Button IDs:
 - `MEM0`